MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/connect-with-dynamics.md

 # Connect to a Dynamics 365 online organization using a portal

 A portal connects to a [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] online organization using an Azure Active Directory application.
 The application is created in the same tenant where the portal is provisioned.
 The application is registered with the [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization during the portal provisioning process.
-[comment]: <> (Should we be using the token for "Dynamics 365 online" in some places?
-We say "online" in the title and the Heading 1.
-We have "online" appended to the name in some places in this doc.
-We should be consistent.)

 ![Connecting a portal with Dynamics 365 organization](media/connect-with-dynamics.png "Connecting a portal with Dynamics 365 organization")

 Each portal has a separate Azure Active Directory application associated with it, whether it is connected to the same [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] organization or not.
 The default Azure Active Directory authentication provider created for a portal uses the same Azure Active Directory application to authenticate the portal.
-Authentication is enforced by web roles assigned to the user accessing the portal.
+Authorization is enforced by web roles assigned to the user accessing the portal.
-[comment]: <> (The second sentence in the above paragraph needs to be simplified.
-I attempted to simplify it, but please make sure I did not change the meaning of the sentence.
-Please contact me if you want to talk about how to make the sentence simpler.
-Also, in the last sentence, should it be "authentication" instead of "authorization?"
-If this is incorrect, undo my edit.)

-You can see the portal application in Azure Active Directory.
+You can see the associated portal application in Azure Active Directory.
 The name of this application will be Microsoft CRM Portals, and the portal ID is in the **App ID URI** field.
 The person who provisions the portal owns this application.
 You should not delete or modify this application, or you might break the portal functionality.
 You must be the application owner to manage a portal from the Portal Admin Center.

 ## Authentication key